 Dr. Jacob White joined the Voinovich School of Leadership and Public Affairs in 2020 as Senior Executive in Residence for Education and Evaluation.
-Jacob provides strategic leadership for the design and implementation of evaluation projects for external clients as well as strategic leadership in support of science education initiatives that impact local communities and the broader Appalachian region.
+Jacob supports the School’s Planning, Evaluation, Education, and Research (PEER) team by providing strategic leadership in two key areas: the design and implementation of evaluation projects for public and non-profit organizations, and education initiatives that impact local communities and the broader Appalachian region.

-Jacob’s work has been published in various academic journals in the fields of education research, science education research, chemical education research, and environmental chemistry, as well as a developmental education chemistry textbook currently under development with a national publisher.
-He has served in various university leadership roles, including as Associate Director of the Southeast Ohio Center for Excellence in Mathematics and Science, president of the faculty union, lead negotiator for collective bargaining agreements, chair of the tenure and evaluation committee, and interim grants director.
+Jacob’s work has been published in various academic journals in the fields of chemical education, STEM education, teacher preparation, and environmental chemistry.
+He has served in various university leadership roles, including as Associated Director of the Southeast Ohio Center for Excellence in Mathematics and Science, president of the faculty union, lead negotiator for collective bargaining agreements, chair of the tenure and evaluation committee, and interim grants director.
 Jacob was the 2011 recipient of the Edwin Jones Teaching Award from URG, and the 2005 recipient of the Donald R. Clippinger Research Award from Ohio University.
 Jacob has a Ph.D. in Chemistry (Analytical) from Ohio University.